the-teachingRSE-project/competencies/competencies.md

 A lot of RSE work involves the manipulation or creation of data processing devices.
 We highlight that professional conduct requires these creations to be reliable and to maintain data integrity.
-In particular, the way that personal data is handled can have far reaching implications for society.
+In particular, the way that personal data is handled can have far-reaching implications for society.
-Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988; @Hirvela2022].
+Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988; @Hirvela2022].
 RSEs need to be aware of this topic's importance